drop-games/eb-docs/docs/Whitepaper/intro.md

 ## Blockchain

+Blockchain game is not only about having NFTs, but also about the game being deterministic because of the blockchain as well as allowing everything to be

-NFTs thru Immutable X, created by Drop DAO and creators.
+NFTs on L2 exchange (not Immutable X cause its shit), created by Drop DAO and creators.
 Trade on any exchange, including Drop Marketplace (for Tim: this shit should be eazy af)

 All of this shit is on Layer 2 of Ethereum blockchain providing fast and painless way to interact with blockchain.
 Fast, cheap, easy, secure.